spruceUI/spruceOSNightlies/README.md

 6) Boot your device with this SD card inserted into the righthand slot of your Flip.
 7) Give it a few minutes and let it do its thing!
 When the installation is complete, you will land in spruceUI.

+## 🚡 Updating

+There are a couple of ways to update, OTA, EZ, and manually.

+OTA: Connect to wifi and run the updater app, if your wifi connection holds on this is all you need to do!

+EZ: Download the latest Nightly Release 7z and paste it directly onto the root of your SD card WITHOUT unzipping it.
+An EZupdater app will show up on your device, click on it and that is all you need to do!

+Manual:

+1) Delete everything EXCEPT the `Roms` `BIOS` `Saves` and `Persistent` folders from your SD card.
+2) Download the .7z from the most  recent “release” on the this repo.
+3) Extract the .7z onto a folder on your computer.
+4) Copy and paste ALL files from this folder directly to the root of your fresh SD card.
+Make sure to get the hidden `.tmp_update` folder!
+5) Boot your device with this SD card inserted into the righthand slot of your Flip.
+6) Give it a few minutes and let it do its thing!
+When the installation is complete, you will land in spruceUI.

 ## 🤝 Contribution
 We appreciate your feedback and bug reports!
 However, please be aware of the following: